Logo

 INFORMATION ON DIFFERENT HIV TESTS IN SINGAPORE

-HIV antibody test in Singapore
+Rapid HIV Test in Singapore

-4th Generation HIV P24 Antigen and Antibody Test in Singapore
+4th Generation HIV P24 Antigen and Antibody Test

-HIV RNA/DNA PCR test in Singapore
+HIV RNA/DNA PCR Test

 Disclosure of HIV results